ifeyinok/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World”, followed by a new line to the standard output.
+script that prints “Hello, World”, followed by a new line to the standard outputscript that prints “Hello, World”, followed by a new line to the standard output